-Orsay Museum, an extraordinary museum with an interesting architecture.
+Orsay Museum, an extraordinary museum with interesting architecture.

 Undoubtedly, any tourist attraction is unique in its own way, through the features and the history that it holds.

-Although, sometimes travelling can represent a luxury for some of us, a visit to a special touristic location, can change your entire outlook on things and life.
+Although sometimes traveling can represent luxury for some of us, a visit to a special touristic location can change your entire outlook on things and life.

 Therefore, such a sacrifice is worth it.

 Because every trip, every discovery has its role in our development as persons.